pytest-dev/pytest/doc/en/reference/plugin_list.rst

    :pypi:`pytest-vscodedebug`                       A pytest plugin to easily enable debugging tests within Visual Studio Code                                                                                                                                Dec 04, 2020    4 - Beta               N/A
    :pypi:`pytest-vscode-pycharm-cls`                A PyTest helper to enable start remote debugger on test start or failure or when pytest.set_trace is used.
 Feb 01, 2023    N/A                    pytest
    :pypi:`pytest-vts`                               pytest plugin for automatic recording of http stubbed tests                                                                                                                                               Jun 05, 2019    N/A                    pytest (>=2.3)
-   :pypi:`pytest-vulture`                           A pytest plugin to checks dead code with vulture                                                                                                                                                          Jun 01, 2023    N/A                    pytest (>=7.0.0)
+   :pypi:`pytest-vulture`                           A pytest plugin to checks dead code with vulture                                                                                                                                                          May 19, 2023    N/A                    pytest (>=7.0.0)
    :pypi:`pytest-vw`                                pytest-vw makes your failing test cases succeed under CI tools scrutiny                                                                                                                                   Oct 07, 2015    4 - Beta               N/A
    :pypi:`pytest-vyper`                             Plugin for the vyper smart contract language.
 May 28, 2020    2 - Pre-Alpha          N/A
    :pypi:`pytest-wa-e2e-plugin`                     Pytest plugin for testing whatsapp bots with end to end tests                                                                                                                                             Feb 18, 2020    4 - Beta               pytest (>=3.5.0)
    :pypi:`pytest-wake`                                                                                                                                                                                                                                        May 11, 2023    N/A                    pytest
    :pypi:`pytest-watch`                             Local continuous test runner with pytest and watchdog.
 May 20, 2018    N/A                    N/A
-   :pypi:`pytest-watcher`                           Automatically rerun your tests on file modifications                                                                                                                                                      Jun 03, 2023    4 - Beta               N/A
+   :pypi:`pytest-watcher`                           Continiously runs pytest on changes in \*.py files                                                                                                                                                        Dec 11, 2022    3 - Alpha              N/A
    :pypi:`pytest-wdl`                               Pytest plugin for testing WDL workflows.
 Nov 17, 2020    5 - Production/Stable  N/A
    :pypi:`pytest-web3-data`                                                                                                                                                                                                                                   Sep 15, 2022    4 - Beta               pytest
    :pypi:`pytest-webdriver`                         Selenium webdriver fixture for py.test                                                                                                                                                                    May 28, 2019    5 - Production/Stable  pytest
    :pypi:`pytest-wetest`                            Welian API Automation test framework pytest plugin                                                                                                                                                        Nov 10, 2018    4 - Beta               N/A
-   :pypi:`pytest-when`                              Utility which makes mocking more readable and controllable                                                                                                                                                May 31, 2023    N/A                    pytest>=7.3.1
+   :pypi:`pytest-when`                              Utility which makes mocking more readable and controllable                                                                                                                                                May 22, 2023    N/A                    pytest>=7.3.1
    :pypi:`pytest-whirlwind`                         Testing Tornado.
 Jun 12, 2020    N/A                    N/A
    :pypi:`pytest-wholenodeid`                       pytest addon for displaying the whole node id for failures                                                                                                                                                Aug 26, 2015    4 - Beta               pytest (>=2.0)
    :pypi:`pytest-win32consoletitle`                 Pytest progress in console title (Win32 only)                                                                                                                                                             Aug 08, 2021    N/A                    N/A